Cloud migration strategies: how to choose the right path per workload

 Two workloads in the same portfolio can need different migration paths even if they run on similar infrastructure today.

-The 6 Rs, with practical use cases
+The 6 rs, with practical use cases

 Rehost